 1. Laying Out The Pergola

-Measurement is of crucial importance.
+Measurement is of crucial importance in pergola plans.
 What’s the saying?
 “Measure twice, cut once.”

 You need to measure correctly and then cut the lumber for the design selected.
 Ideally, two people can measure, cut and make the work easier and accurate.